zognin/tp/docs/DeveloperGuide.md

 ### Tab feature

 #### Overview
-Tabs are switched programmatically through 2 ways:
+Tabs are switched programmatically in 2 ways:
 1. Tab command
 1. Executing a command that affects the view of contents in a tab